danimelchor/todui/README.md

 ## How to use?

-You can run the TUI by executing `todo-rs` anywhere in your terminal.
-To use the CLI, you can start by running `todo-rs --help`:
+You can run the TUI by executing `todui` anywhere in your terminal.
+To use the CLI, you can start by running `todui --help`:

 ```
-$ todo-rs --help
+$ todui --help
 A CLI and TUI for your todos

-Usage: todo-rs <COMMAND>
+Usage: todui <COMMAND>

 Commands:
   ls        Lists all the tasks